Information for First Year Students and Advisors

 - 5 on the BC Calculus Exam: credit for both Math 101 (FDR: FM) and 102 (FDR: SC).
 Student should register for Math 221A.

 In rare cases when students have neither AP scores nor transfer credit yet want to take an advanced course, the Department will administer a placement test on Sunday, September 7 (2014), at 2:30pm in Robinson Hall 105 during orientation.
-Take the test if you
+You only need to take the placement test if you

 - have completed at least a half-year of calculus in high school or elsewhere, and